 - Check the hydraulic oil level weekly, or after any leakage.
-See Table 4-1 for proper hydraulic oil.
-With all hydraulic cylinders in the retracted position and with the engine stopped, check the hydraulic oil level. - Check hoses weekly for cracks or leaks.
-If a valve or line leaks, it should be replaced immediately. - 3.
-Check the engine oil each time before using.
-Oil level should be maintained between the "ADD" and "FULL" marks on the oil dip stick.
+See Table 4-3 for proper hydraulic oil.
+Check oil level with the undercarriage cylinder in retracted position and with the engine stopped. - 2.
+Check hoses weekly for cracks or leaks.
+If a valve or line leaks, it should be replaced immediately. - Check the engine oil each time before using.
+Oil level should be maintained between the "L" and "F" marks on the oil dip stick.
 For further maintenance procedures and proper lubrication specifications, please refer to the engine owner's manual that was supplied with the hydraulic engine package. - 4.
-Replace hydraulic filter with new filter at least every 6 months or more often under adverse conditions. - 5.
-Use the fuel recommended for the engine package installed on you trailer.
+Replace hydraulic filter with new filter at least every 6 months or more often under adverse conditions (See Table 4-3.) - 5.
+Use the fuel recommended for the engine package installed on your semitrailer.